cplmakerlab/cplmakerlab.github.io/_site_pages/materials.md

 ### <br>Suggested Lasercutter Settings

 The following table shows suggested lasercutter settings for various materials.
 If the laser power is too low or the laser moves too fast, it won't cut.
 If the laser power is too high or the laser moves too slowly, it can scorch and even set fire to the material.
 Quite often settings will need to be adjusted due to variations in material manufacturing, as well as fluctuations in laser power.
 We always recommend testing laser settings on a piece of scrap if possible.
-If you have any suggestions, please email us at makerspace@chipublib.org and let us know\!
+If you have suggestions, please contact us at makerspace@chipublib.org\!

 | **Material** | **Vector Cutting** | **Vector Engraving** | **Raster Fill** |
 | 1/16" Acrylic | Speed: 40<br>Power: 100<br>Passes: 1 | Speed: 100<br>Power: 20<br>Passes: 1 | Speed: 80<br>Power: 80<br>Passes: 1 |